rfcx/ingest-service/README.md

 ## Local development

+_Temporary step for demo:_
+Copy `services/rfcxConfig.json.example` to `services/rfcxConfig.json` and set the API base url and access token (see "Not yet implemented" below).

 Install dependencies:
 ```
 cd functions
 npm install
 ```

-Run the API endpoints:
+Run the API endpoints only:
 ```
 npm run serve
 ```

-Test the cloud functions that trigger on new storage objects:
+Test the cloud functions that trigger on new storage objects (and also run the API endpoints):
 ```
 npm run shell
 ```

 then emulate a new object added to the bucket:
 ```
-ingest({name:'uploaded/test/1IHYDcAOaUaG4ff1VZIp.mp3', contentType: 'audio/mp3'})
+ingest({name:'uploaded/test/2JkxPLSzeOZ86EPZvGmv.mp3', contentType: 'audio/mp3'})
 ```